mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 ### Create a new project

 Open Mapbox Studio and click on your user icon at the top left - this will open up a listing of your projects.
-Switch the toggle at the top-right of the listing from __Styles__ to __Sources__, then click the __New Source__ button at the bottom.
+Switch the toggle at the top-right of the listing from __Styles__ to __Sources__, then click the __New Source__ button at the top.

 ### Project settings